-The Hydrodynamics Laboratory has two facilities: the Towing Tank and the Wind, Wave and Current Tank.
-You can use these individually or in combination.
+The Hydrodynamics Laboratory comprises of three facilities: the Towing Tank, Wind, Wave, Current Tank and the Flow Cell.
+You can use these facilities individually or in combination.

 Download our Hydrodynamics Laboratory brochure (PDF: 1.19MB)

 We have dedicated workshops to provide maximum flexibility in setting up models, jigs and fixtures, and adapting test programmes to suit client needs.

 We are able to work with models provided by clients, or can draw on a range of highly skilled external modelmakers to manufacture models to client designs, ready for us to adapt to our test equipment.

 Please contact us to discuss the options that are available.

 We offer a wide range of instrumentation, which can be adapted to suit individual test scenarios.
 This includes:

 - a range of load cells

 - 6 axis devices